-- All personnel performing roof operations must have an SCBA donned and ready for operation prior to ascending to the roof.
+1. All personnel performing roof operations must have an SCBA donned and ready for operation prior to ascending to the roof.
 Depending on the presence of smoke or other hazardous condition, roof division supervisor will determine the need to be on air or not.
-In all instances, the SCBA must be donned and personnel ready to breath air. - 2.
-Proper lift and carry techniques must be applied to the removal, placement and setting of all ladders.
+In all instances, the SCBA must be donned and personnel ready to use it breath clean air.

-- 3. Appropriate safety considerations should be applied based on the type and condition of the roof, the type of chimney and weather conditions prior to placing any personnel on the roof. - 4.
-EMS crew should be staged at the scene while members are on a roof. - Ascend with proper tools, chains and hand light to complete roof operations. - 6.
+- 2. Proper lift and carry techniques must be applied to the removal, placement and setting of all ladders. - 3.
+Appropriate safety considerations must be considered (including roof & chimney conditions and weather) prior to placing personnel on the roof. - 4.
+EMS crew should be staged at the scene while members are on a roof. - 5.
+Ascend with proper tools, chains, and hand light for roof operations. - 6.
 Crew working on the Roof will be referred to as Roof Division. - 7.
-Working with interior divisions and groups communicating all activities prior to implementation, determine appropriate activities to determine the level of combustible. - 8.
+Communicate with interior divisions and groups and incident command prior to implementation of any activities inside the chimney. - 8.
+Work with the IC to determine appropriate activities to perform inside the chimney. - 9.
 Communicate with interior divisions and groups as to the use of chains and viewing light from chimney to source.